 Resources for Poster Presenters Interested in Publication

-As a poster presenter at the CPNP Annual Meeting, you have already taken the important first steps in conducting research, identifying best practices, or critically analyzing some other aspect of neuropsychiatric pharmacotherapy.
-Presenting a poster at the CPNP Annual Meeting provided a forum to discuss your findings with many active professionals in the specialty.
+As a poster presenter at the AAPP Annual Meeting, you have already taken the important first steps in conducting research, identifying best practices, or critically analyzing some other aspect of neuropsychiatric pharmacotherapy.
+Presenting a poster at the AAPP Annual Meeting provided a forum to discuss your findings with many active professionals in the specialty.
 Converting your poster into a manuscript for publication makes your findings available to an even broader audience, and the Mental Health Clinician is one publication option you can consider as you begin work on your manuscript.

 Transition Your Poster to a Manuscript

 By the time you present your poster, you have already completed much of the analysis necessary for publication.
 Now, much of the remaining work is recasting your poster into a narrative format appropriate for publication.
 For more insights into this process, review Taking a Poster to Manuscript from the April 2012 issue of MHC, or watch the Research Community presentation from Communities Week 2019.